archclassroom/archclassroom.github.io/guides/which-issue-tracker.md

 *Do not ask support questions.
 That is what the [forums](https://bbs.archlinux.org/) and [IRC](https://wiki.archlinux.org/index.php/IRC_channel) are for.*

-* requests for new classes or class notes for a new topic — [starter](https://github.com/archclassroom/starter/issues)
-* request for a repeat of a past class — [past-classes](https://github.com/archclassroom/past-classes/issues)
+* request for new classes, a repeat of a past class, or notes for a new class topic — [past-classes](https://github.com/archclassroom/past-classes/issues)
 * staff additions, retirements, or changes in status — [archclassroom.github.io](https://github.com/archclassroom/archclassroom.github.io/issues)
 * general project and administrative issues — [archclassroom.github.io](https://github.com/archclassroom/archclassroom.github.io/issues)